 The system shall prevent a user from saving a customer address if it does not contain address line 1, the City, ‘State’, ‘Postal Code’, Country and at least one contact.

-The system shall prevent a user from saving a contact if it does not contain the first name and last name.
+The system shall prevent a user from saving a contact if it does înot contain the first name and last name.

 The system shall prevent a user from adding a new customer if it has the same customer number as an existing customer.